SebaLenny/DataGeneration/README.md

 # DataGeneration

-> **⚠ WARNING: this solution is higly experimental and untested, use it on your own risk.**
+> **⚠ WARNING: this solution is highly experimental and untested, use it at your own risk.**

 Data generation system designed to work with object data models.
-System supports dependencies between feelds, relations between classes and generation of various types of data.
-System was created to be highly customizable as it can be seen throught various extentions examples.
+System supports dependencies between fields, relations between classes and generation of various types of data.
+The system was created to be highly customizable as it can be seen through various extensions examples.

 ## TODO

-Several things needs to be addressed within this solution, including:
+Several things need to be addressed within this solution, including:

 - TESTS!!!
-- Reogranization of files so that it can be tured into package
+- Reorganization of files so that the solution can be turned into package
 - Refactoring and redo of naming within the solution
 - Proper documentation
-- Implementing more generators and other extentions
+- Implementing more generators and other extensions
 - Moving examples somewhere
-- Optimalizations (and maybe paralelization)
+- Optimizations (and maybe parallelization)
 - Docstrings
 - Many others....